attdevsupport/API-Platform/MMS/Java/app3/README.txt

 1. Configuration

-  Configuration consists of a few steps necessary to get an application registered on DevConnect with the proper services and endpoints, depending on the type of client-side application (autonomous/non-autonomous).
+  Configuration consists of a few steps necessary to get an application registered with the proper services and endpoints, depending on the type of client-side application (autonomous/non-autonomous).

   To register an application, go to https://devconnect-api.att.com/ and login with your valid username and password.